 Quaco

-Translating Quaco is an integrated research and translation initiative at the University of Sheffield.
+Translating Quaco is an umbrella term for our integrated research and teaching activities.
 Researchers, translators, authors, and students collaborate to open up colonial legacy as a transnational history.

 The project

-The way we approach colonial history and literature is often still European-centric.
-The voices and stories of the exploited and abused remain hidden, overlooked, and untranslated.
+The way we approach colonial history and literature is often nation-centric.
+Hidden voices and stories remain overlooked, and untranslated.

 Henriette Louwerse, Duco van Oostrum, Filip De Ceuster work with literary translator Jonathan Reeder, guest authors, artists and researchers, and Sheffield students on a range of projects around colonial legacy and present day multiculturalism.